permissions-dispatcher/PermissionsDispatcher/README.md

 ### 2. Delegate to generated class

-Unlike other permissions, special permissions require to call the delegation method at `onActivityResult`
+Unlike other permissions, special permissions require to call the delegation method at `onActivityResult`:

 ```java
 @Override